MacLemon/CongressChecklist/README.md

 ### Phones
-It is not recommended to connect your smartphone to the congress wifi, if you still can't resist, here are a few things to consider:
+It is not recommended to connect your smartphone to the congress wifi -- if you still can't resist, here are a few things to consider:

 - Make sure that it's **not a 802.11b** device, as it would slow down the complete wifi network.
 - Disable all synchronization services, as they might be using plaintext.